Ceterai/Ceterai.github.io/MyEnternia/Wiki/Alter-Lighting/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Primary Ability

+An energy crack that deals electric damage at the point of culmination, but also deals half-damage on general collision.
+This is only possible with the use of advanced power redirectors and multiple alter-spheres.

+### Secondary Ability

+Quicly launch an energy charge forward.
+Can bounce off of surfaces.
+It requires a significant amount of power to generate, thus leaving no place for smaller adjacent features.

 ## Sources

 Can be crafted: